-The first component of the existing project was initiated in May of 2019 and was composed of fleet outreach exercises that were conducted in the Alaskan ports of Homer and Seward in IPHC Regulatory Area 3A, and in Juneau and Sitka in IPHC Regulatory Area 2C.
+The first component of the existing project was initiated in May of 2019 and was composed of fleet outreach exercises that were conducted in the Alaskan ports of Homer, AK and Seward, AK in IPHC Regulatory Area 3A, and in Juneau, AK and Sitka, AK in IPHC Regulatory Area 2C.
 Working directly with each port's charter association and the ADF&G, stakeholder meetings were conducted in order to explain project objectives, solicit the involvement of local guided recreational fishing captains, receive feedback with respect to project logistics, and answer questions and concerns that fleet members might have regarding the work.
 This was followed by the distribution of a voluntary survey - developed in collaboration with the University of Alaska, Fairbanks - soliciting detailed information regarding gear configurations (hook types and sizes) employed and fish handling practices (e.g., fish manipulated by hand or net, hook-release method, time out of water), that was administered to guided recreational fishing captains via the IPHC's commercial port sampling program over the course of the 2019 fishing season.
-Results show that the guided recreational fleet predominantly uses circle hooks (75-100%), followed by jigs.
-Predominant hook release methods included reversing the hook (54%) or twisting the hook out with a gaff (40%), and the fish were generally handled by supporting both the head and tail (65%), while other common techniques included handling by the operculum (10%) or by the tail alone (10%).
-The data obtained from the 2019 guided recreational fleet survey provided the basis for structuring field work which was conducted during the summer of 2021.
+Results showed that the guided recreational fleet predominantly uses circle hooks (75-100%), followed by jigs.
+Predominant hook release methods included reversing the hook (54%) or twisting the hook out with a gaff (40%), and the fish were generally handled by supporting both the head and tail (65%), while other discard techniques reported included handling by the operculum (10%) or by the tail alone (10%).
+The data obtained from the 2019 guided recreational fleet survey provided the basis for structuring the field work that was conducted during the summer of 2021.

-In order to conduct the proposed field studies, the IPHC Secretariat chartered the guided recreational vessel F/V High Roller (operated by Alaska Premier Charters) from 21-27 May 2021 in IPHC Regulatory Area 2C (out of Sitka, AK).
+The second component of the study was to conduct field studies informed by common gear and handling practices as determined by the fleet survey.
+The IPHC Secretariat chartered the guided recreational vessel F/V High Roller (operated by Alaska Premier Charters) from 21-27 May 2021 in IPHC Regulatory Area 2C (out of Sitka, AK).
 The research charter in IPHC Regulatory Area 3A (out of Seward, AK) was conducted on the fishing vessel Gray Light (operated by Graylight Fisheries) on 11-16 June 2021.
-The fishing vessels were required to fish 6 rods at a time, three (3) rigged with 12/0 circle hooks and three (3) rigged with 16/0 circle hooks in order to establish a comparison of the two most common gear types used in the Pacific halibut recreational fishery.
+The fishing vessels were required to fish 6 rods at a time, three (3) rigged with 12/0 circle hooks and three (3) rigged with 16/0 circle hooks to establish a comparison of the two most common gear types used in the Pacific halibut recreational fishery.

 In IPHC Regulatory Area 2C, we captured, sampled and released 243 Pacific halibut that were on average 80.1 ± 19.0 cm in fork length (range from 52 to 149 cm) and 7.4 ± 7.5 Kg in weight (range from 1.5 to 49.75 Kg).
-In IPHC Regulatory Area 3A (Seward, AK), we captured, sampled and released 118 Pacific halibut that were on average 72.5 ± 14.1 cm in fork length (range from 42 to 110 cm) and 5.0 ± 3.3 Kg in weight (range from 0.55 to 17 Kg).
-Therefore, a total of 361 Pacific halibut were captured, sampled and released in the two research charters conducted.
+In IPHC Regulatory Area 3A (Seward, AK), we captured, sampled, and released 118 Pacific halibut that were on average 72.5 ± 14.1 cm in fork length (range from 42 to 110 cm) and 5.0 ± 3.3 Kg in weight (range from 0.55 to 17 Kg).
+Therefore, a total of 361 Pacific halibut were captured, sampled, and released in the two research charters conducted.